2fujisawa/Stable-Diffusion-Project/README.md

 🔍 Deep understanding of **Stable Diffusion architecture** and **DreamBooth fine-tuning** workflows
 🔄 Experience managing **models across cloud and local environments**
-🛠️ Set up **Stable Diffusion for local use**, including dependencies and performance optimization
+🛠️ Set up **Stable Diffusion with Automatic1111 Web UI** for local use and optimized performance
 🎨 Practical knowledge of **prompt tuning** and **style transfer**
 🚀 Exposure to **AI product workflows**, from raw training data to usable outputs